Eikansh/eikansh.github.io/_notes/2020-10-03-art-of-doing-science-and-engineering.md

 	- Impromptu talks
 - It is first necessary to prove beyond doubt any new thing before it can get into the system.
 So don't get discouraged when your idea is stoutly, and perhaps foolishly, resisted.
 - As you go on in your careers you should examine the applications which succeed and those fail; try to learn how to distinguish between them; try to understand the situation which produce successes and those which almost guarantees failure.
-- It is not the same job you do with machines, but rather an equivalent job and in a way so that future, flexible,, expansion can be easily added.
+- It is not the same job you do with machines, but rather an equivalent job and in a way so that future, flexible, expansion can be easily added.
 - Working calmly will let you elaborate and extend things, but the breakthroughs generally come only after great frustration and emotional involvement.
 - It pays to know more than just what is needed at the moment.
 - Know the fundamental very well; the fancy parts then follow easily and you can do things that they never told you about.